v6ak/pa193-review-of-doxygen-validator/README.md

 ## Parser
 * As noted in tokenizer, it assumes that it has input with `\` escape sequences filtered out by the tokenizer.
-* The parser seems to be very stateful.
+* The parser seems to be very stateful, which I don't like.
+It makes hard for me to reason about it.
 * TODO: To be analyzed deeper
 * Some wrongly processed inputs found.
 (No memory corruption so far, though.)
 See the `successful` directory.
 * It uses modern safe C++, which is not so much error prone as old C functions.